odriverobotics/ODrive/Firmware/README.md

 <br><br>
 ## Setting up an IDE
 ODrive is a Makefile project.
-It does not require an IDE, but the open-source VSCode is recommended.
+It does not require an IDE, but the open-source IDE VSCode is recommended.
 It is also possible to use Eclipse.
 If you'd like to go that route, please see the respective configuration document:

 * [Configuring VSCode](configuring-vscode.md)
 * [Configuring Eclipse](configuring-eclipse.md)